digital-asset/daml/docs/source/daml/intro/3_Data.rst

   :start-after: -- ID_REF_TEST_BEGIN
   :end-before: -- ID_REF_TEST_END

-The scenario above use the ``fetch`` function, which retrieves the arguments of an active contract using its contract ID.
+The scenario above uses the ``fetch`` function, which retrieves the arguments of an active contract using its contract ID.

 Note that, for the first time, the party submitting a transaction is doing more than one thing as part of that transaction.
 To create ``new_account``, the accountant fetches the arguments of the old account, archives the old account and creates a new account, all in one transaction.
 More on building transactions in :doc:`7_Composing`.